 After going through that previous post which can be viewed when comparing technical and fundamental analysis, you will see that there are benefits and downsides to either of those strategies.
 You will also see that I advise traders to use a combination of the two analyses, but you will need to select the one that best suits your personality and master that.
 The other strategy should only be complimentary to your primary analysis strategy.

 Once you decide on your primary form of market analysis, you establish what leads you to make trades, which is a very important step.

 Figure out which financial instrument suits you best

-There are stocks, binary options, futures and Forex, all of which can be traded to make profits, but you can’t be a master of them all.
-Again, each of these instruments has its own peculiarities and intricacies which it different from the others, so choose which you like most.
-For the purpose of creating a trading strategy, this is what you should consider about each of these instruments:
+There are stocks, binary options, futures, and Forex, all of which can be traded to make profits, but you can’t be a master of them all.
+Again, each of these instruments has its peculiarities and intricacies which differ from the others, so choose which you like most.
+To create a trading strategy, this is what you should consider about each of these instruments:

-Stocks are great if you have a substantial capital – they’re well regulated and easily predictable because high net-worth investors like private equity firms and hedge funds respond to financial announcements about companies.
-Just look at what the news about Volkswagen did to the company’s share price – this makes stocks favourable to fundamental analysts.
-However, it is not a 24-hour market and may be unfavourable to some traders, for example, a stock trader in Australia may have to stay up all night if they intend to trade US stocks.
+Stocks are great if you have substantial capital – they’re well-regulated and easily predictable because high net-worth investors like private equity firms and hedge funds respond to financial announcements about companies.
+Just look at what the news about Volkswagen did to the company’s share price – this makes stocks favorable to fundamental analysts.
+However, it is not a 24-hour market and may be unfavorable to some traders, for example, a stock trader in Australia may have to stay up all night if they intend to trade US stocks.